Observing topological vibration propagation with a 2D wave machine

 Japanese version

-One of the major advancements in condensed matter physics in the 21st century is the discovery of topological insulators.
-These materials are insulating within their bulk crystal structure but exhibit conductivity on their surfaces or interfaces.
-The name "topological" insulators comes from the use of mathematics known as topology to analyze the electronic band structure.
+One of the major breakthroughs in condensed matter physics in the 21st century is the discovery of topological insulators.
+These materials don't conduct electricity in their inner structure, but they do conduct it on their surfaces or edges.
+The word "topological" comes from topology, a branch of mathematics used to describe the properties of shapes and spaces — in this case, the behavior of electronic structures.

-A video of vibrations propagating along the topological waveguide in a two-dimensional wave machine.
-To animate click the image (3 MB movie).
+A video showing vibrations moving along the topological waveguide in a two-dimensional wave machine.
+Click the image to play the animation (3 MB movie).

-The physics of topological materials can be a challenging field to approach, as it introduces unfamiliar concepts, such as the Berry phase in quantum mechanics and solid-state physics, even for those who studied physics in the past.
-However, realizing that even the propagation of vibrations, as demonstrated with this device, relates to topology may help lower the barriers to studying this area.
+Topological materials introduce new concepts in physics, such as the Berry phase often also used in quantum mechanics and solid-state physics, and is an interdisciplinary area of study.
 For more details, see 'Phononic band calculations and experimental imaging of topological boundary modes in a hexagonal flexural wave machine,' H. Takeda, R. Minami, O. Matsuda, O.B.
 Wright, M. Tomoda, Appl.
 Phys.
 Express 17, 017004 (2024).

 Back to the main page